Robert F. Williams: Marriage and family

 In 1947, Williams married a 16-year-old African American woman named Mabel Ola Robinson, a fellow civil rights activist.
 They had two children named John C. Williams and Robert F. Williams, Jr.

 Civil rights movement

 Early NAACP activities

-After returning to Monroe in 1955 following his war service in the Marines, Williams joined the local chapter of the National Association for the Advancement of Colored People (NAACP).
+Williams returned to Monroe, North Carolina and became the president of the Union County NAACP chapter in 1951.
 He wanted to change the segregated town to protect the civil rights of blacks.
-The chapter had not been very active and was declining in numbers.
-Williams was elected president and Dr. Albert E. Perry as vice-president; the two generated new energy in the group during the 1950s.

 First they worked to integrate the public library.
 After that success, in 1957 Williams also led efforts to integrate the public swimming pools, which were funded and operated by taxpayer monies.
 He had followers form picket lines around the pool.
 The NAACP members organized peaceful demonstrations, but opponents fired on their lines.
 No one was arrested or punished, although law enforcement officers were present.
 At that time, Monroe had a large Ku Klux Klan chapter.
 The press estimated it had 7,500 members, while the city had a total of 12,000 residents.